 When you’re considering going back to school, choosing the right graduate program is a challenging first step.
-But perhaps even more daunting is the next step: preparing for graduate school.
+But perhaps even more daunting is the next step: preparing for success in graduate school.

 Life as a graduate student is different from what you remember from your undergraduate days.
 Professors expect you to be more proactive and self-sufficient.
-And you likely have additional priorities like professional responsibilities and children or elderly parents competing for your time.
+You also likely have many other priorities in your life — from professional responsibilities to family obligations — competing for your time.

 If you have been out of school for a few years, you may also notice differences in teaching tools and techniques.